raymcgill/3rdRepo/readme.md

 Then this added after commit and such

-THis is added on quicktest branch
+This is added on quicktest branch.
+2nd time....
+3rd time, too!